nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

 There are many tags defined for the ORF file in Exiv2.
-Only a few have been defined in tvisitor.cpp for illustration purpose.
+Only a few have been defined in tvisitor.cpp for illustration purposes.
 To see unknown tags:

 ```bash
 .../book $ build/tvisitor -pU ~/ORF.ORF